Recycling A-Z

 must be in a red sharps container

-Fire Department, 268 Bedford St. whenever the Health Department is closed
+East Bridgewater Fire Department, 268 Bedford St. when Health Department is closed

 Hingham Transfer Station (residents only)